Jerry Weller: Personal life

 In July 2004, Weller announced that he was engaged to three-term Guatemalan Congresswoman Zury Mayté Ríos Sosa, daughter of former Guatemalan dictator Efraín Ríos Montt.
-On November 20, 2004, the two married at her father's home in Antigua Guatemala, his second marriage and her fourth.
-(Zury Ríos has also used the combined parental surname, Ríos Sosa, following the naming customs of Hispanic America; her personal website uses the hybrid married form "Ríos-Montt de Weller".)
+On November 20, 2004, the two married at her father's home in Antigua Guatemala; this was his second marriage and her fourth.
+(Zury Ríos has also used the combined parental surname, Ríos Sosa, following the naming customs of Hispanic America; during this marriage, her personal website used the hybrid married form "Ríos-Montt de Weller".)

 In August 2006, a daughter, Marizú Catherine, was born in a hospital in Guatemala City.

+Weller and Ríos have since divorced.

 Properties in Nicaragua

 On October 25, 2006, the Chicago Reader reported that Weller had disclosed three parcels of land he owned in Nicaragua on his financial disclosure forms: one purchased in 2002, one purchased in April 2004, and one purchased in December 2005.
 The newspaper also reported that it had obtained notarized bills of sale for three more lots owned by Weller that had never been listed on his forms: a lot sold in February 2005, a lot purchased in March 2005, and lot purchased in April 2005.
 The failure to properly disclosure property ownership was alleged to be a violation of the Ethics in Government Act and the False Statements Accountability Act of 1996.

 Weller's lawyer said that he couldn't comment because of the attorney-client privilege.
 Weller's campaign manager said Weller "does not own three more parcels in Nicaragua.
 He does not own six parcels in Nicaragua.
 He has filed his disclosure for everything that he owns."

 On September 7, 2007, the Chicago Tribune disclosed the results of their own investigation into his land deals, including discrepancies on declared prices and numbers of transactions, centered in the Playa Coco resort area.
 For example, Weller listed only one Nicaraguan property purchase on his 2005 disclosure form, but property records in Nicaragua showed that he bought or sold at least eight pieces of land.
 No inquiry was ever launched by the Democratically-controlled House, but Weller announced that he would not seek reelection on September 21, 2007.